Konstantinos-Chatzistavrou/Threat-Watch/SECURITY.md

 ## Incident Response

-In the event of a security incident, we will follow the incident response plan outlined in our Computer Security Incident Handling Guide.

-This plan includes the following steps:
+In the unfortunate event of a security incident, we follow a well-defined incident response plan to ensure timely and effective resolution.
+Our plan consists of the following key stages:

-• Identification

-• Containment

-• Eradication

-• Recovery

-• Lessons Learned
+1. **Identification**: We promptly identify and confirm the occurrence of the incident, determining its scope and potential impact.

+2. **Containment**: Immediate measures are taken to contain the incident and prevent further unauthorized access or data compromise.

+3. **Eradication**: We work diligently to eliminate the root cause of the incident and any lingering vulnerabilities.

+4. **Recovery**: After the threat has been neutralized, we begin the process of restoring affected systems and services to normal operation.

+5. **Lessons Learned**: Once the incident is resolved, we conduct a thorough analysis of the incident to identify lessons learned and implement improvements to prevent similar incidents in the future.

+Our Computer Security Incident Handling Guide provides detailed procedures for each stage and ensures a coordinated and effective response.

+Rest assured, our priority is to swiftly address any security incident and minimize its impact on our project and users.

 Thank you for your collaboration in making our project safer for everyone.